TJ4848/FYS-2021/assignment1/README.md

 Files:
 Assignment1_Tibo_Joris.ipynb: 	This is the Jupyter Notebook containing the Python code.
 SpotifyFeatures.csv: 		        This CSV file contains all the song data used in the project.
-README.md: 			The file you are currently reading.
+README.md: 			                The file you are currently reading. assignment1_Tibo_Joris.pdf:     The file containing all code and extra questions with their explenation for course FYS-2021

 Notice:
 The code is designed to be run in sequence.